catalyzeio/stratum-docs/guides/elastic-search-querying.md

 The Logging dashboard requires authentication to access.

 With curl, you can include the `-u USERNAME` option to specify a username. curl will present a password prompt when using the `-u USERNAME` option.
-Or, to avoid re-entering the password repeatedly, use a `.netrc` file in the home directory that stores the user name and password and the `-n` option for curl:
+To avoid re-entering the password repeatedly, you may use a `.netrc` file in the home directory that stores the user name and password and the `-n` option for curl:

 ~/.netrc:
 ```